-Figure 2 demonstrates that calculating hotspots from the spatial autocorrelation analysis of the distribution of SSAFA beneficiaries would mean that the sum of cases within each postcode would be the only variable used to determine a hotspot (Figure 2, on the left).
-Alternatively, to calculate the hotspots of welfare prevalence (Figure 2, on the right) would miss all the postcodes with a high demand among an equally high background population.
+Figure 2 demonstrates that calculating hot spots from the spatial autocorrelation analysis of the distribution of SSAFA beneficiaries would mean that the sum of cases within each postcode would be the only variable used to determine a hot spot (Figure 2, on the left).
+Alternatively, to calculate the hot spots of welfare prevalence (Figure 2, on the right) would miss all the postcodes with a high demand among an equally high background population.

-Figure 3 shows where the demand is, whilst also considering the prevalence among the background population.
-To calculate the hotspots in figure 3, demand and prevalence were combined with a unity-based normalization.
-When examining the spatial distribution of the hotspots (Figure 3) it again shows that beneficiary need is not evenly distributed, but disproportionately clustered in a few postcodes.
-Across Scotland it was possible to find 13 statistically significant postcodes concentrating 19% (n= 3,874) of the beneficiaries.
+Figure 3 shows where the demand is, while also considering the prevalence among the background population.
+To calculate the hot spots in Figure 3, demand and prevalence were combined with a unity-based normalisation.
+When examining the spatial distribution of the hot spots (Figure 3) it again shows that beneficiary need is not evenly distributed, but disproportionately clustered in a few postcodes.
+Across Scotland it was possible to find 13 statistically significant postcodes concentrating 19% (n=3874) of the beneficiaries.